Back to Home

 After

-- 1You'll rest in the recovery area for 30-60 minutes as the sedation wears off
+- 1You rest in the recovery area for 30 to 60 minutes as the sleep medicine wears off

-- 2You may feel slightly bloated or gassy — this is normal and passes quickly
+- 2You may feel bloated or gassy — this is normal and goes away quickly

-- 3Your doctor will share the initial results before you leave
+- 3Your doctor shares the results before you leave

-- 4If biopsies were taken, results usually come back in 1-2 weeks
+- 4If biopsies were taken, results usually come back in 1 to 2 weeks

-- 5You can eat normally after the procedure (start light)
+- 5You can eat after the procedure (start with something light)

-- 6You must not drive, operate machinery, or make important decisions for 24 hours
+- 6Do not drive, use machines, or make big decisions for 24 hours

-- 7Your ride home must be a responsible adult — taxis alone are not accepted at most centres
+- 7You need a responsible adult to take you home — a taxi alone is not accepted at most centres

 If polyps were removed

-- Avoid heavy lifting and strenuous exercise for 3-5 days
+- Avoid heavy lifting and hard exercise for 3 to 5 days

-- Do not take blood thinners or anti-inflammatory drugs until your doctor says it's safe
+- Do not take blood thinners or pain drugs until your doctor says it is safe

 - A small amount of blood in your first bowel movement is normal

-- Call your doctor if you have heavy bleeding, severe abdominal pain, or fever
+- Call your doctor if you have heavy bleeding, bad belly pain, or fever